 Pre-Hook Option

-This tutorial show you how to use the "--pre-hook" option in the FileSync CLI to add document metadata at the same time as syncing documents to FormKiQ.
+This tutorial shows how to use the --pre-hook option in the FileSync CLI to add document tags and actions while syncing documents to FormKiQ.

 To create a Node.js web service that processes the given request and returns the specified payloads based on the filename, follow these steps: